TABLE OF CONTENTS

-Twitter is allowing cannabis advertisements to run on its platform in Canadian and U.S. jurisdictions where cannabis is legal.
+Twitter is allowing cannabis ads to run on its platform in Canadian and U.S. jurisdictions where cannabis is legal.

 After updating its advertising guidelines on Wednesday, Twitter became the first social media platform in the US to permit cannabis advertising.